ibm-cloud-docs/direct-link/pricing.md

 **Table 1: Utilization tiers**<br/>
 Direct Link offerings in the markets marked with an asterisk (*) MUST order Global Routing.

-## Special fees for special services
+## Additional fees for Customization

-Some special configuration services are available for additional cost.
+Several Customized, non-standard configurations are available for additional cost.
 Most of the fees are one-time fees for setup, denoted by "NRC" in the table.

 | Type of service | Fee |
 |-----------------|------|